VolkerH/jupyter-desktop-connection-tool/README.md

 [This screen recording shows the tool and the desktop in action](https://slack-files.com/T07TPNGTC-F01PSQNPNBH-e310f22543).

-* Note that there is no status indicator for the connection (maybe this will be added later).
+* Note that there is no status indicator for the connection (PRs welcome).
 * Closing the connection to the server does not kill the desktop.
 You will continue to use resources.
 On the other hand this can be useful as you don't need to stay connected for long computations.
 * Killing the jupyter desktop server will kill the Desktop without warning.
 Make sure you copy all results to a secure location.

 ## In the "container" workspace